-I teach as an adjunct assistant professor at the University of Maryland University College for just over a decade.
+I’ve been teaching at the University of Maryland University College for just over a decade.
 Below are the classes I am currently teaching or will be teaching in the upcoming semester.
 For more details on these classes including schedule and syllabus see UMUC Schedule of Classes.

 A survey of the technological advancements in the field of digital media and their impact.
 The objective is to explain how digital media has transformed the communication of ideas in society and to make responsible choices in the creation and consumption of digital media based on awareness of global, social, ethical, and legal contexts.
 Topics include social media, the visual display of information, ethics and privacy, participatory media, and the impact of digital media on culture.